jennifergc/GDAS_for_Secondary_Cosmic_Rays/EAS_analysis_code/how_to_simulate_Nshowers.md

 <LLONGI F>: T (F or ENTER if you are using ARTI for flux calculations)
 ```

-4. Final datacard... in screen 'rain.pl' show you the datacard model, you should confirm it press ENTER
+4. Final datacard: they'll show you the datacard model, you should confirm it press ENTER if don't CTRL+C
 ```
 RUNNR       999900
 EVTNR       1